 Minor and Cluster Requirements

-The department offers a minor in economics along with seven clusters.
+The department offers a minor in economics along with four clusters.
 Students who are interested in an economics minor or cluster and have overlapping course requirements in another program should review the overlap policy below.

 Minor